Lubber Pandhu: Theatrical

 Lubber Pandhu was released theatrically on 20 September 2024.

 Home media

-The film is set to be premiered on Disney+ Hotstar on 31 October 2024 in Tamil, Telugu, Hindi, Kannada, and Malayalam languages.
+The film began streaming on Disney+ Hotstar from 31 October 2024 in Tamil, Telugu, Hindi, Kannada, and Malayalam languages.

 Reception

 The film received widespread critical acclaim from critics and audience.

 M. Suganth of The Times of India rated the film four out of five stars, praised the writing, cinematography, and performances of the lead cast, and called the film "The year's most wholesome entertainer".
 Anusha Sundar of OTTplay gave it four out of five stars and opined that "Lubber Pandhu is a superbly crafted sports drama that cleverly entwines family drama to sportsmanship."

 Avinash Ramachandran of Indian Express wrote that "Efficient writing and convincing performances makes Lubber Pandhu a truly terrific issue-based film that ensures bitter pills are swallowed, but not before a dollop of honey is given on the side".
 Gopinath Rajendran of The Hindu wrote, "Lubber Pandhu is a breath of fresh air and a refreshing addition to the ever-growing list of films on cricket; so much so that we can call it a whole new ballgame."

 Kirubhakar Purushothaman of News18 rated the film four out of five stars and opined that "Lubber Pandhu leaves you with a fulfilled heart and a well-fed mind that comes after watching a brilliant cricket match, where both teams gave it their all.
 It is hard to define sportsmanship in absolute terms, but seeing Lubber Pandhu one can get it."
 Sudhir Srinivasan of The New Indian Express wrote that "It has the soul of a sports film and the mind of a well-crafted drama.
 It approaches these cricket portions like it were a romance."

 Sruthi Ganapathy Raman of The News Minute wrote that "Lubber Pandhu is a film where gully cricket commentary fills the ears, men use the paint on their house to depict team loyalty, and for a change, the bride’s parents assert dominance over the groom’s.
 It is also a film where cricket isn’t just cricket, but an analogy for something much bigger."
 Nakkheeran critic stated that "Moreover, this film 'Rubber Bandhu' has been a pleasant surprise success for the viewers as it gives us a feeling similar to what we felt while watching the movie Chennai 28 and the extent to which it gave us an impact." karthi Kg of Puthiya Thalaimurai rated four out of five star and wrote that "This rubber ball is a good sports movie to watch with family."